Ways To Trade In The Year Ahead

 Barnes & Noble (NYSE:BKS) has been struggling.
 It should announce the results of its key holiday sales "on or about January 5th," the day after it goes ex-dividend.
 A solid showing can allow BKS to keep going.
 Disappointment could spell the beginning of the end.
 Shares of BKS can even be opportunistically shorted, with attention to any reassurance next week.
 A smaller bet against BKS perhaps can offset the risk involved in owning ROST; whereas ORLY could potentially be owned even if there is economic deterioration.

 Similar to BKS, Kohl's (NYSE:KSS) also pays a notable dividend and is also seasonal.
 However, Kohl's enjoys a back to school business that Barnes lacks and its bottom line earnings cover the distribution.
 Kohl's same-store sales remain negative amid declining traffic, so it is going to need a turnaround eventually.
-If persons are able and comfortable with trading options, compensation might be earned by selling an out of the money put, particularly on days when BKS trades lower.
+If persons are able and comfortable with trading options, compensation might be earned by selling an out of the money put, particularly on days when shares trade lower.
 For example, with the stock just under $50, the February $37.50 put can be sold for about $20.
 If the equity descends that low, one could be assigned 100 shares that yield 5.33%, without consideration of the $20.
 Better yet, if it drops to $44 or so, the deal would substantially improve.
 Records show it going ex-dividend in March last year, and the next earnings announcement should be on or about March 22nd.

 There is some overlap in discussing food as restaurants have similarities to retail.
 People are likely to dine out if they are not spending at the pump.
 However, as the topic entails a different sector and industry, sufficient detail should be saved for later.